Cold Email Β· Scaling

 Open rate drops unevenly across mailboxes

 Auto-rotation is not distributing sends evenly.
-One or two mailboxes are absorbing most of the volume.
-Confirm auto-rotation is active at the campaign level in Smartlead or Instantly, not just at the account settings level.
+Confirm rotation is active at campaign level in Smartlead or Instantly.
 Per-mailbox send stats will show the imbalance.

 Pattern 2

-Reputation drops when a new domain is added to the pool
+Reputation drops when a new domain joins the pool

-The domain entered the rotation before warm-up was complete.
-A domain needs a minimum of 2-3 weeks of warm-up before receiving live campaign traffic.
-Pull it from the rotation, complete the warm-up period, then re-add it at the minimum send cap before escalating volume.
+The domain entered rotation before warm-up was complete.
+Pull it, complete the 2-3 week warm-up, then re-add at minimum send cap before escalating volume.

 Pattern 3